How to Generate Connection Schedules

 Identification of ferrules or wire labels and crimps

 The termination blocks, used to provide wire labels and carry crimp information, must be placed on the final line segments where a conductor terminates at a component.
 If the wire is represented by only a single line segment on the drawing, then the two termination blocks will each be assigned to the end to which they are closest.
 This is an improvement from previous versions of EDS where the termination block was required to be clearly at the correct end of the line segment.

 Many of these warnings are optional.
 If you do not wish to receive any of these warnings, check the Warnings preferences in Setup.

-Connection reports will show a 3+ TERMINATIONS warning wherever more than two devices are connected to a single CABLE or single CORE (conductor) of a cable. ( A "core" is a conductor in the cable).
+Connection reports will show a 3+ TERMINATIONS warning wherever more than two panels and field devices are connected to a single CABLE when considering all of the CORES (conductors) of that cable.
+(A "core" is a conductor in the cable).

 SHORT CIRCUIT warnings will be issued where more than one conductor marker, WIRE or CABLE, is inserted on the same equipotential (i.e. the same connected set of line segments).

 Short circuit is also reported where a single cable core (conductor) is connected to 3 or more terminals.
 3 or more terminations is allowed only for panel wires.

 OPEN CIRCUIT warnings will occur when less than 2 terminations appear on any equipotential.

 In a default configuration the open circuit warning is suppressed for cable screens or shields.

 UNLABELLED WIRE warnings will be issued wherever a network of line segments has no wire or cable core marker.
 See Unmarked Conductor in Conductor Naming and Continuation.